 Parks and Open Space

-Key to this redevelopment plan is an exceptional park system with a diverse array of urban public spaces that are integrated with new neighborhood development and provide a connection with the ecological and experiential qualities of the Bay.
+Key to the Treasure Island Project is an exceptional park system with a diverse array of urban public spaces that are integrated with new neighborhood development and provide a connection with the ecological and experiential qualities of the Bay.
 Over 300 acres of the islands will be devoted to parklands, wetlands, recreational sites, trails, and the native habitat.

 With nearly 300 acres of new parks and habitat areas, Treasure and Yerba Buena Islands are positioned to become an iconic regional destination for Bay Area residents and visitors.
 The network of parks and open spaces will be both culturally and environmentally rich for all types of recreational activities.

 A continuous waterfront will link together a set of distinct and varied open spaces found along the waterfront and will be an integral portion of the Bay Trail that will link theislands’ open spaces to the vast network of parks in the East Bay.

 The Sports Park will be the islands’ active recreation hub and able to accommodate all types of field sports for a variety of ages and recreational levels.
 Sports fields will be geared towards open lawn sports and recreation activities.

 Urban Agricultural Park: